 During certain times of the year, your allergies may flare up from exposure to various tiny particles like pollen, dust, mold, or fragrances.
-Find easy allergy relief methods you can use to balance your immune system’s overreactions and strengthen your health below.
+Find easy allergy relief methods below you can use to balance your immune system’s overreactions and strengthen your health.

 1. Maintain a Space That Has Great Air Quality

-Poor air quality is a common trigger for allergies.
-Especially during the warmer months, the air quality can be thick with pollen and other allergens.
+Poor air quality is a common contributor to allergy symptoms.
+Especially during the warmer months, the air can be thick with pollen and other irritants.
+Improving the quality of air in your home, can make it easier to manage and reduce your allergies.

-If you improve the air quality in your home, it can become easier to manage your allergies.
-Keep areas of your home dust-free and vacuum often to ensure allergy particles don't build up.
-An air purifier can help keep the air you breathe clear.
+Keep areas of your home dust-free and vacuum regularly to ensure allergy particles don't build up.
+Use a vacuum with a HEPA filter and consider running an air purifier to circulate and filter the air in the rooms you spend the most time in.
 This can be especially helpful if you are congested and have trouble breathing.

 2. Decrease Stress

-Stress is responsible for numerous afflictions within the body, including an overactive immune response that can cause allergies.
-When a foreign chemical or particulate enters your body, it releases histamines in response, triggering an allergic reaction.
-Decreasing your stress will help balance your body’s immune response.
-Stay calm and reduce your allergies!
+Stress is responsible for numerous imbalances within the body, including an overactive immune response.
+When a foreign intruder or allergen enters your body, it releases histamines in response, triggering an allergic reaction.
+Decreasing your stress will help promote immune harmony.

 3. Utilize Natural Allergy Sprays

 In many cases, natural allergy sprays can be just as effective as conventional medicines—and at a fraction of the cost.
-Further, more people these days choose to go natural for fewer side effects, such as drowsiness.
+Further, more people these days choose to go natural for fewer side effects, such as drowsiness and nausea.

 Homeopathic remedies are known for their high safety record for children and adults and can be combined with conventional medicines.
 Try Allergy Escape Oral Spray for gentle yet effective relief of allergy symptoms such as respiratory congestion, headaches, itchy eyes, or swollen skin.